Win $10k holiday! T&Cs apply

 suitacase

 Just because you’re going for a long time, doesn’t mean you need a lot of clothes.
-You need enough to get you through about 10 days at the most.
-Then you’ll find a washing machine.
+You need enough to get you through about 10 days, then you’ll need to find a washing machine.
 Anything more than that will be a nightmare to carry around.
 Anything less and you’ll be pretty stinky.

 5 Do Your Visa Research